-Too many adopting parents unintentionally sabotage their efforts to match with a prospective birth family because they fail to understand the expectant parent’s perspective.
+Too many adopting parents unintentionally sabotage their efforts to match with expectant parents because they fail to understand the expectant parent’s perspective.
 They come to the adoption process with a huge focus on “ME” or “WE” and although it is completely understandable, the actions that result from such a mindset do not typically help their cause.

 “We have suffered enough.”

 “We have worked hard enough.”

 The purpose of this article is to help you, a hopeful adoptive parent, understand and then focus on the other perspective – the expectant parent’s perspective.
 Where are they coming from?
 This is an important question to answer because if you cannot see and try to understand their perspective, then:

 - How can you create an effective adoption profile that “speaks” to them?